ElkonLab/scAPA/scAPA_vignette.md

     ## ENSMUSG00000000282.12_1       0.4717082      -0.9529690      -2.1937010
     ## ENSMUSG00000000346.9_1        1.5849625      -0.3130641      -0.6727026

-This function also creates a slot 'pui.cells' with the mean PUI index is calculated.
+This function also calculates the mean PUI index for each cell and assin it to the slot 'ppui.cells'.

 ``` r
 head(results@ppui.cells)